Tahj Mowry

 Tahj Dayton Mowry (/tɑːʒ 'mɔːri/; born May 17, 1986) is an American actor and singer.
-He is the brother of identical twin actresses, Tia Mowry and Tamera Mowry, and is known for his role as TJ on Smart Guy.
+He is the brother of identical twin actors, Tia Mowry and Tamera Mowry, and is known for his role as TJ on Smart Guy.
 Mowry was cast as the voice of ten-year-old super genius, Wade Load, on Kim Possible as a nod to this role.
 He is also known for his roles as Michelle Tanner's best friend, Teddy, on Full House, and Tucker Dobbs on Freeform's comedy show, Baby Daddy.

 Early life

 Tahj Dayton Mowry was born in Honolulu, Hawaii, on May 17, 1986.
 His mother, Darlene Renée (née Flowers), managed her children's careers.
 His father, Timothy John Mowry, became a custody officer/jailer with the City of Glendale Police Department when the family moved to California.

 His father has British and Irish ancestry, and his mother is of Afro-Bahamian descent.
 His parents met in high school in Miami, Florida.
 Both joined the U.S. Army, and eventually reached the rank of Sergeant.
 His older twin sisters are Tia and Tamera Mowry and he also has a younger brother named Tavior.
 He played football at Birmingham High School in Lake Balboa before transferring to Westlake High School in Thousand Oaks, California, and one season of football at Savannah State University and the University of Wyoming.
 He attended Pepperdine University in Malibu, California, where his sisters Tia and Tamera both graduated.